-Pursuant to the Securities Lending Agreement, the Funds and the Manager will indemnify the Lending Agent, and the Lending Agent will indemnify the Funds, from all claims, losses, damages, liabilities, costs and expenses (including reasonable counsel fees and expenses but excluding consequential or indirect damages), suffered by any party arising from: (i) the failure of the indemnifying party to perform any of its obligations under the Securities Lending Agreement, (ii) any inaccuracy of any representation or warranty made by the indemnifying party in the Securities Lending Agreement, or (iii) any fraud, bad faith, wilful misconduct, gross negligence or reckless disregard of duties by the indemnifying party, in connection with or relating to the Securities Lending Agreement.
+Under the Securities Lending Agreement, the collateral posted by a securities borrower in respect of a Fund is required to have an aggregate value of not less than 102% of the market value of the loaned securities.
+The Manager and the Funds will indemnify the Lending Agent and its affiliates, and the Lending Agent and its affiliates will indemnify the Manager and the Funds, from all losses, damages, liabilities, costs or expenses (including reasonable counsel fees and expenses but excluding consequential damages), suffered by the parties arising from: (i) the failure of certain indemnifying parties to perform any of their obligations under the Securities Lending Agreement, (ii) any inaccuracy of any representation or warranty made by certain indemnifying parties in the Securities Lending Agreement, or (iii) the fraud, bad faith, wilful misconduct or reckless disregard of duties by certain indemnifying parties' failure to meet the standard of care under the Securities Lending Agreement or for certain indemnifying parties' failure to return the loaned security upon termination of the Securities Lending Agreement.
+Either party may terminate the Securities Lending Agreement by giving the other party 30 days' written notice.

-The Securities Lending Agreement may be terminated at any time at the option of either party upon 60 days' prior written notice to the other party.